Bioterrorism is the deliberate release of viruses, bacteria, toxins, or other agents

 Another threat—the botulinum

 toxin—is the most lethal compound known.
-The nerve toxin is produced by the bacterium Clostridium botulinum
+This nerve toxin is produced by the bacterium Clostridium botulinum

 .
-Researchers estimate that as little as a gram of aerosolized botox could kill more than 1.5 million people.
+Researchers estimate that as little as a gram of aerosolized toxin could kill more than 1.5 million people.

-NIAID is developing tools to detect and counter the effects of a bioterrorist attack, including vaccines to immunize the public against diseases caused by bioterrorism agents, diagnostic tests to help first responders and other medical personnel rapidly detect exposure and provide treatment, and therapies to help patients exposed to bioterrorism agents regain their health.
+NIAID and the Biomedical Advanced Research and Development Authority (BARDA) are developing tools to detect and counter the effects of a bioterrorist attack, including vaccines to immunize the public against diseases caused by bioterrorism agents; diagnostic tests to help first responders and other medical personnel rapidly detect exposure and provide treatment; and therapies to help patients exposed to bioterrorism agents regain their health.